 The Apple iPad Mini (2019) packs most of the performance of Apple's top-end tablets into an ultra-portable package perfect for tossing in your bag or bringing along on your next trip across town.

-The 7.9-inch screen wowed reviewers with its clarity, colorful images, and detailed images.
+The 7.9-inch screen wowed reviewers with its clarity, colourful images, and detailed images.
 It even adjusts the screen based on the lighting around you to ensure an optimal experience whether you're relaxing in bed at night or enjoying the breeze outside during the day.

 All of this with an easy-to-use interface which tends to stay the very similar -- both between software updates and iPad versions.
 So learning how to use the software once means you should be set for years to come.

 Combining chart-topping power, a beautiful display, and a super-portable design, the Apple iPad Mini (2019) should be on the radar of any senior looking for a small, feature-filled tablet.

 Offering the full Android experience at a price closer to Amazon than Apple, the Samsung Galaxy Tab A 10.1" (2019) is an excellent choice for anyone looking for a full-featured Android tablet.

 While the tablet isn't going to outrun an iPad, its performance is solid.
 Reviews show you can check email, message friends, surf the web, video chat with the grandkids, and play casual games with no problems.

 The design of the tablet is simple but sturdy and it weighs just over one pound.
 This means it's not too heavy to hold for longer periods.

 The star of the tablet is the 10-inch display.
 The size is perfect for reading books with text enlarged or flipping through digital magazines with complex formatting.
 It'll also help the details in videos and pictures really pop.

 All of this is available without the app limitations and customisations of Amazon's Fire series.
 The Android version is even recent, with the table running Android 9.0 Pie.